Will's avatar

 Scaling serverless apps: some lessons learned 3 January 2021

 Building apps on serverless architecture has been a game-changer for me and for developers everywhere, enabling small dev teams to cheaply build and scale services from MVP through to enterprise deployment.
+Taking advantage of serverless solutions - such as AWS’ Lambda, Google’s Cloud … Read more (6 minute read)

 React Query 15 December 2020

+If you write React web apps that interface with a backend web API then definitely consider trying React Query.
 The library makes use of modern React patterns, such as hooks, to keep code concise and readable.
-It probably means you can keep API calls directly inside your normal component code rather than setting-up your own client-side API interface modules.
+It probably means you can keep API calls directly inside your normal component code rather … Read more (1 minute read)

 JS Tidbit: Nullish Coalescing 20 November 2020

+This short post introduces a useful JavaScript operator to help make your one-liners even more concise.
 The specification was added formally in the 11th edition of ECMAScript.
-It is implemented as a logical operator to selectively return the result of one of two expressions (or operands) based on one of the expressions resolving to a “nullish” value.
-A nullish value in JavaScript is one that is null or undefined.
+It is implemented as a logical operator to selectively return the result of one of two expressions (or operands) based on … Read more (1 minute read)

 JS Tidbit: Optional Chaining 10 October 2020

-The optional chaining operator is useful for addressing an attribute of a deeply-nested object in which you cannot be fully certain that the successive levels of the object are valid at run-time.
+JavaScript has lots of handy tools for creating concise code and one-liners.
+One such tool is the optional chaining operator.
+The optional chaining operator is useful for addressing an attribute of a deeply-nested object in which you cannot be fully certain that the successive levels of the object … Read more (2 minute read)

 Command-line bookkeeping in Animal Crossing 23 May 2020